cfizz/ScratchForumMasterScript/README.md

 # Suggested Features List
 A big thanks to:

-**@Computer_Fizz** for suggesting that the real post count be slotted in to the already existing, rough post count the forums themselves proved.
+**@Computer_Fizz** for suggesting that the real post count be slotted in to the already existing, rough post count the forums themselves provide.

 # How to Use